patcon/vagrant-prototyping/README.md

 between VM destroys, for faster builds.
 - [`vagrant-box-updater`][plugin-box-updater]: Keeps local boxes up-to-date with remote box updates, for assurance that all users have the same stack.
+- [`vagrant-omnibus`][plugin-omnibus]: Installs a specific Chef version in the VM, for maximum consistency between baseboxes and OSes.

 Usage
 -----